krcourville/node_game_of_life/README.md

 # Execution
 Input is read from stdin.
 Use platform-specific redirection to cycle.js such as `node cycle.js < input.txt`.

-See `wintest/test.cmd` for an example command line for Windows.
+See `samples/test.cmd` for an example command line for Windows.

+See `samples/test-giant.sh` for Mac/*nix.

 Note: Try running test_repeatcycle.cmd and watch the game of life play out to completion!

 # Run Unit Tests
 `npm test`